bvberkum/permascroll/README.rst

 Addresses start with three components in the form of local tumbler addresses, one for the identity of the host, one for the owner, and one for the publication itself.
+These threes are organized in several HTTP access points, such as:

 - /node/1.1/1.2/5.3.1